Charulyadav/Python/README.md

 "amazon_bag_scraper.ipynb" works for single page.
-"BuggyMPS.ipynb" is for multiple pages.
+"BuggyMPS.ipynb" is for multiple pages (but doesn't work).